IHaveAVest/Neurfur/README.md

 https://forums.nexusmods.com/topic/13008954-a-short-guide-on-unreal-engine-4-modding/
 general modding info for unreal

-IMPORTANT: DO NOT LEAK ANY ASSETS YOU DATAMINE, THE CREATORS OF VOTV DON'T LIKE THAT
+IMPORTANT: DO NOT LEAK ANY VOTV ASSETS YOU DATAMINE, THE CREATORS OF VOTV DON'T LIKE THAT

 also VoidMod, which was used for mods in older versions of VotV, is no longer supported.